 42 All the men of Judah answered the men of Israel, “Because the king is a close relative to us.
 Why then are you angry about this matter?
 Have we eaten anything at all at the king’s expense?
 Or has he given us any gift?”

-43 The men of Israel answered the men of Judah, and said, “We have ten shares in the king, and we have also more claim to David than you.
+43 The men of Israel answered the men of Judah, “We have ten shares in the king, and we have also more claim to David than you.
 Why then did you despise us, that our advice should not be first had in bringing back our king?”
 The words of the men of Judah were fiercer than the words of the men of Israel.

 Jesus Appears at the Sea of Galilee

 1 After these things, Jesus revealed himself again to the disciples at the sea of Tiberias.
 He revealed himself this way.
 2 Simon Peter, Thomas called Didymus, Nathanael of Cana in Galilee, and the sons of Zebedee, and two others of his disciples were together.
 3 Simon Peter said to them, “I’m going fishing.”